-The night after a day of football
+The night after a day of Rubgy (League & Union)

-Coping with tired, hungry junior Football players at the end of a long day can be challenging for any parent.
+Coping with tired, hungry junior Rugby Union and Rugby League players at the end of a long day can be challenging for any parent.
 The temptation to line up at a fast food outlet can be great and pressure from the children can make it even harder to resist.

-Of course, takeaway foods can be enjoyed as an occasional treat but generally try to limit to the occasional rather than every weekend!
-If you do eat out, choose a venue where your child can have a carbohydrate rich meal such as pasta, pizza with a low fat topping, or a noodles/rice dish.
+Of course, takeaway foods can be enjoyed as an occasional treat but generally try to limit to the occasional rather than every weekend.
+If you do eat out, choose a venue where your child can have a carbohydrate rich meal such as pasta, pizza with a low fat topping, or a noodle/rice dish.

-One solution is to have food already prepared in the fridge or freezer that only needs reheating while showers happen.
+One solution is to have food already prepared

+in the fridge or freezer that only needs reheating while showers happen.
 Being prepared with a casserole or easy pasta dish at home will save the family time and money and improve the nutritional value of the meal.